IgorPereverzevDev/telegram-ml-contest/README.md

 # Solution

 The taks is solved with the combination of Naive Bayes with TF-IDF vectorizer.
 For sake of execution time the final version were written using Rust instead of Python.
+Since TF-IDF matrix was too big to fit 16 GB RAM, code snippets were concatinated into onle line which decreaset model accuracy from 78% down to 66%.
+During our investigation we didn't face the same accuracy decrease using Python.

 ## Multinomial Naive Bayes